CPAN-Security/security.metacpan.org/_blog/2026-01-10-CPANSec-Retrospective-2025.md

 ## Security and OSS Sustainability
 Salve has also spent a substantial time on developing a specification for communicating project needs.
-In 2025, this project was accepted to the [EMCA TC54](https://tc54.org/) standardization track, Techincal Committee 4 - [CONTRIBUTING.yaml](https://tc54.org/contributing-yaml/).
+In 2025, this project was accepted to the [EMCA Technical Committee 54](https://tc54.org/) Task Group 4 standardization track: [CONTRIBUTING.yaml](https://tc54.org/contributing-yaml/).
 Open Source project sustainability is also a security concern, and this work is taking steps to address some of the long-term communication concerns in this regard.
-Much of this specification has drawn experiences from long-term Open Source contributors, with experiences from a wide and varied selection of communities - including the ones around Perl and CPAN.
+This specification has drawn experiences from long-term Open Source contributors from a wide and varied selection of communities - including the ones around Perl and CPAN.

 ## Join CPANSec!
 And finally, a reminder: CPAN Security Group is a volunteer effort!